L400-RTI/Training-material/modules/11 - Networking.md

 ### Technical deep dive

 When implementing connections through private endpoints, the Eventstream item does a lot of things behind the scenes.
+Here are the highlight of these things.

 #### Connecting to an EventHub in a vNET